Barbados

 Cost:

-Fees depend on the scope of the operation and the airspace involved.
+Fees depend on the scope of operation, airspace usage, location, duration, and any additional authority involvement.

 Carnet Status: